PassbirdCo/MetaKeepCodeSamples/lambda/custom-erc721/README.md

 After you have compiled and tested the contract, go to the repository's `lambda/custom-erc721/scripts` directory and run the following command to deploy your contract:

 ```sh
 npm install
 npm run create
 ```

 After the successful call, you will get the custom ERC721 lambda address in the output.
-Paste it in the `env` file against `LAMBDA_ADDRESS`
+Paste it in the `.env` file against `LAMBDA_ADDRESS`

 ## Whitelist User and Mint NFT token.